fabienschlegel/d2c-v2/posts/understand-and-use-composition-in-react.md

 ---
-title: "Understand and use composition in React"
+title: 'Understand and use composition in React'
-date: "2021-07-09"
+date: '2021-07-09'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
-excerpt: "Composition is very powerful in React but for some cases, it may be hard to use.
-Today I will give you examples of composition caught up in real projects."
+excerpt: 'Composition is very powerful in React but for some cases, it may be hard to use.
+Today I will give you examples of composition caught up in real projects.'
-tags: ["javascript", "typescript", "React"]
+tags: ['javascript', 'typescript', 'React']
 ---

 React is a cool library to make front end apps.
 I work with it since 3 years and I'm not bored to use it !